krmannix/ikat/README.md

 ### Introduction

-`Ikat` can generate a function that you can pass an object to, and will execute its associated function and return the function's value.
+`ikat` can generate a function that you can pass an object to, and will execute its associated function and return the function's value.
 Functions are executed and returned synchronously - if you need async behavior, I suggested returning a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 In addition to associating a function, you can associate a value to be returned as well.
 It is essentially a convenience method for a function that returns the value.
 This is shown in the example below.

-Patterns will be matched in the order they are passed into the `Ikat.build` function - i.e., the first pattern to match will execute the associated function.
+Patterns will be matched in the order they are passed into the `ikat.build` function - i.e., the first pattern to match will execute the associated function.

 Pattern matching is not strict - matching will still occur if additional keys exist on an object.
 Only the keys defined in the pattern will be checked.